2014 Hall of Fame

 John L. Rustin, Sr. - First African American Police Chief in Rowan County

-Rustin was a recipient of the Martin Luther King Jr. Humanitarian Award.
-A street, located beside the East Spencer Post Office, was named in his honor.
+Rustin is a recipient of the Martin Luther King Jr. Humanitarian Award.
+East Spencer, N.C. dedicated a street named in his honor, which is located beside the East Spencer Post office.
 In February 2011, Rustin received the Order of the Long Leaf Pine, North Carolina’s highest civilian honor.
+Rustin is a member of Southern City AME Zion Tabernacle Church serving on the trustee board.

 Erza Gilliam - Dunbar Principal/Educator

-A graduate of J.C.
-Price High School, Salisbury, he earned a Bachelor of Science Degree from Livingstone College, Salisbury, a Bachelor of Science Degree, from N.C.
+Ezra Cole Gilliam is a graduate of J.C.
+Price High School in Salisbury.
+He earned a Bachelor of Science Degree from Livingstone College, Salisbury, a Bachelor of Science Degree, from N.C.
 A&T State University, Greensboro, and a Master of Science Degree from Iowa University, Ames, Iowa.

-His career included teaching principal at Summer Siding School, North Carolina, from 1940-1942; instructor at Tuskegee University in Tuskegee, Ala., from 1951-1955; instructor at Luther Jackson High School in Merrifield, Va., from 1955-1958; teacher and principal at Dunbar High School, East Spencer, from 1958-1969; and was research director for Rowan County Schools, Salisbury, from 1969-1981, from where he retired in 1981.
-Mr. Gilliam was inducted into the N.C.
-Community Action Inaugural Hall of Fame on Nov.
-10, 2005, and the Livingstone College Leaders Hall of Fame in 2009.
+His career includes teaching principal at Summer Siding School, North Carolina, from 1940-1942; instructor at Tuskegee University in Tuskegee, Ala., from 1951-1955; instructor at Luther Jackson High School in Merrifield, Va., from 1955-1958; teacher and principal at Dunbar High School, East Spencer, from 1958-1969; and was research director for Rowan County Schools, Salisbury, from 1969-1981, from where he retired in 1981.
+Mr. Gilliam is an inductee of the N.C.
+Community Action Inaugural Hall of Fame as of Nov.
+10, 2005, and the Livingstone College Leaders Hall of Fame inductee as of 2009.

-Mr. Gilliam served in the Armed Forces in Asiatic-Pacific Theater as a commissioned officer, retiring in 1977 from the United States Army Reserves at the rank of Major.
-He successfully completed the Industrial College of the Armed Forces on June 3, 1971, and was a member of Local Chapter 107 of the American Legion.
+Mr. Gilliam, a commissioned officer, served in the Armed Forces in Asiatic-Pacific Theater, retiring in 1977 from the United States Army Reserves at the rank of Major.
+He has successfully completed the Industrial College of the Armed Forces on June 3, 1971 and is a member of Local Chapter 107 of the American Legion.

-A member of Trinity Presbyterian Church, he served in the capacity of Church Elder, Church Treasurer and Superintendent of Church School.
-In 1989, he served as a Commissioner Delegate to the General Assembly of the Presbyterian Church (USA) at Philadelphia, Pa.
+A member of Trinity Presbyterian Church, he serves in the capacity of Church Elder, Church Treasurer and Superintendent of Church School.
+In 1989, he served as a Commissioner Delegate to the General Assembly of the Presbyterian Church (USA) at Philadelphia, PA.

-Mr. Gilliam was a member of Phi Beta Sigma fraternity; served as a board member and treasurer of the Salisbury-Rowan Community Action Agency, Inc.; was a life-member and past Second Vice President of NAACP; formerly served as adviser to the Farm Service Agency; and served as a member of the Farm Committee of Cooperative Agriculture Extension.
-He was currently serving as an active board member of Nazareth Children's Home.
+Mr. Gilliam is a member of Phi Beta Sigma fraternity; a board member and treasurer of the Salisbury-Rowan Community Action Agency, Inc.; a life-member and past Second Vice President of NAACP; former adviser to the Farm Service Agency; and a member of the Farm Committee of Cooperative Agriculture Extension.
+He is currently serving as an active board member of Nazareth Children's Home.

 2015 Hall of Fame